gl-inet/imagebuilder/README.md

 The file name "glinet/images.json" which saved in 'glinet' repository is our default config for making firmware.
 The 'glinet' repository is automatically downloaded when the 'gl_image' program is running.

+If glinet repository is difficult to download, you can use the '--depth=' parameter to clone it manually.

+e.g. "git clone --depth=1 https://github.com/gl-inet/imagebuilder.git".

 You can have your own configuration.
 Such as 'customize.json', you can modify it at will.
 And run 'gl_image' program with '-c' parameter.
 For example, "./gl_image -c customize.json"

 ## System requirements ##